pwwang/biopipen/docs/processes.md

         	- ratios with `variable`, `survrate1`, `survrate2`, `ssratio`, where `survrate1` and
         		`survrate2` are survival rates in group1 and group2, respectively,
         		and `ssratio` is sample size ratio in group1/group2
+        - `ngroup1`: The size of 1st group, for detailed input file
+        - `ngroup2`: The size of 2nd group, for detailed input file
+        - `ngroup3`: The size of 3rd group, for detailed input file
+        - `ngroup4`: The size of 4th group, for detailed input file

     - **output**
         - `outfile:file`: The output file with columns: